7 brilliant breakfast recipes

-They say breakfast is the most important meal of the day and this is particularly true for athletes.
-But with so much choice, what’s best?
-These seven brilliant athlete breakfast recipes will give you the nutrition you need to perform and recover like a champ
+They say breakfast is the most important meal of the day and this is particularly true for active folk.
+But breakfast can get boring and monotonous.
+Here's seven brilliant breakfasts to add to your repertoire to keep things interesting

 - Be nutrient dense

-Porridge is an all-time classic for good reason, consumed by pro athletes around the world like Gwen Jorgensen, Jessie Thomas and Lucy Bartholomew.
+Porridge is an all-time classic for good reason, consumed by Scottish folk for centuries and pro athletes alike, such as Olympic triathlon champion Gwen Jorgensen.
 Indeed, as world renowned endurance coach Matt Fitzgerald says, “I’ve asked a lot of elite endurance athletes about their breakfast foods, particularly before races, and oatmeal comes up again and again and again.”

 That’s because oats release energy gradually throughout the day so you’ll ride stable blood sugar levels with no peaks and troughs.
 Plus, you’ll feel fuller for longer.